zeke-john/Grade_checker/README.md

 # Grade_checker
-calculate my grade for my math class
+calculate grade for any class